abdulesmail/phase-1-code-challenge/README.md

-<<<<<<< HEAD
-Toy Problem
+# Toy Problem
-Java Script console applications that perform specified tasks, 0ctober 08 2023 By Abdul Esmail
+Java Script program applications that perform specified tasks, 0ctober 08 2023 By Abdul Esmail

-Description
+##Description
-These are Java Script console applications for various tasks.
+These are Java Script program applications for various tasks.
 There are three projects at hand here each with various tasks;

-The student grading App: The code defines a function 'calculateGrade' that prompts the user input, and then calculates and displays the corresponding grade.
+##The student grading App:

+The JavaScript code defines a function 'calculateGrade' that prompts the user input, and then calculates and displays the corresponding grade.
 It uses a series of 'if' and 'else if' statements to determine the grade based on the input marks.

-The speedo meter App: In this code, you call the 'calculateDemeritPoints' function with the speed of the cars as an argument to check the demerit points for that speed it will print "OK" if the speed is less than 70, print the number of demerit points if the speed is over 70, and print "License suspended" if the driver gets 12 demerits.
+##The speedo meter App:

+In this JavaScript code, you call the 'calculateDemeritPoints' function with the speed of the cars as an argument to check the demerit points for that speed it will print "OK" if the speed is less than 70, print the number of demerit points if the speed is over 70, and print "License suspended" if the driver gets 12 demerits.

-The net salary APP :
+##The net salary APP :

-This program defines functions to claculate PAYE(Tax), NHIF deductions, and NSSF deductions based on the provided information and then calculates the gross salary and net salary.
+This JavaScript program defines functions to claculate PAYE(Tax), NHIF deductions, and NSSF deductions based on the provided information and then calculates the gross salary and net salary.
 Finally, it displays the calculate values.

-How to use
+##How to use
 Requirements:

 A computer